 For the purpose of assessing novelty, two designs are considered identical if their features differ only in immaterial details.
-For example:

 These two designs were found to be identical although there were minor differences in the logo and shading.

 A design has individual character if it gives an “informed user” a different overall impression over any other design.
 The term “informed user” is not defined in the Community Designs Regulation or the Designs Protection Directive but it is generally regarded to be a person falling somewhere between an average consumer and a technical expert.
 In assessing the overall impression, it is necessary to look at the nature of the product and the industrial sector to which the product belongs.
-For example: